kubeflow/website/content/en/docs/components/spark-operator/getting-started.md

 ## About Spark Job Namespaces

 The Spark Job Namespaces value defines the namespaces where `SparkApplications` can be deployed.
-The Helm chart value for the Spark Job Namespaces is `sparkJobNamespaces`, and its default value is `[]`.
+The Helm chart value for the Spark Job Namespaces is `spark.jobNamespaces`, and its default value is `[]`.
 When the list of namespaces is empty the Helm chart will create a service account in the namespace where the spark-operator is deployed.

-If you installed the operator using the Helm chart and overrode the `sparkJobNamespaces` to some other, pre-existing namespace, the Helm chart will create the necessary service account and RBAC in the specified namespace.
+If you installed the operator using the Helm chart and overrode the `spark.jobNamespaces` to some other, pre-existing namespace, the Helm chart will create the necessary service account and RBAC in the specified namespace.

 The Spark Operator uses the Spark Job Namespace to identify and filter relevant events for the `SparkApplication` CRD.
 If you specify a namespace for Spark Jobs, and then submit a SparkApplication resource to another namespace, the Spark Operator will filter out the event, and the resource will not get deployed.
 If you don't specify a namespace, the Spark Operator will see only `SparkApplication` events for the Spark Operator namespace.